tycrek/accounted4/README.md

 [//]: # (NPM centered badge template END ----------------------------------------------------)

 **accounted4** is intended to make it easy for developers to add third-party OAuth support to their Node.js applications.
 This project is still in its infancy; more features and providers will be added in the future.
-Currently supported OAuth providers are Microsoft, GitHub, Discord, and Spotify.
+Supported OAuth providers are [detailed below](#providers).

 ## Usage